Vchitect/VBench/vbench2_beta_long/README.md

 pip install scenedetect[opencv] --upgrade pip install ffmpeg
 ```
-### 1.1 Splitting Long Video into Semantically Consistent Short Vidoes
+### 1.1 Bypass Scene Cut
-Here we offer a function using PySceneDetect to split a long video into multiple semantics-consistent short videos and save these short videos.
+First, we use PySceneDetect to split a long video into multiple semantically consistent short clips and save these clips.
+After this step, each split video clip ideally contains no scene cuts.

 For example
 ```python